wry0313/gavinwang.dev/posts/chrom_extension_zero_to_one.md

 ---
-title: '🧑‍🏭 How I Build a Chrome Extension Without Pior Knowledge'
+title: '🧑‍🏭 How I Build a Chrome Extension With no Pior Knowledge'
 date: '2023-05-29'
 ---